ppcontrib/WX-HWS/README.md

 Also a .gitignore file was added to the distribution to help prevent clobbering your settings/data from your station on a future
 'git pull' operation.

-## Acknowledgements

-Apart from Brian Underdown whom without him, this template would never exist, I would aslo like to acknowledge the following people: -
+Apart from Brian Underdown without him, this template would never exist, I would aslo like to acknowledge the following people: -

 Ken True for sharing files and who makes my job of maintaining the weeWX version so much easier.